Making a payment

-The Payment Card Industry Data Security Standards (PCI DSS) apply to any business that accepts card payments.
-Any method of card payment is included, physical terminals, online payment pages, or through providers like PayPal or Stripe.
-If your business collects card details, it must be PCI DSS compliant.
+In short, if your business accepts card payments, it must be PCI DSS compliant.
+The Payment Card Industry Data Security Standards (PCI DSS) apply to any business that accepts card payments to protect customers and their sensitive information.
+Any method of card payment is included, including physical terminals, online payment pages, or through providers like PayPal or Stripe.
+Even if your business accepts payments but does not store the information, you have to be PCI DSS compliant.

 What does being PCI DSS compliant mean?